 November 1923 was to signal the beginning of what was something of a lean time for Hitler and the Nazi Party, following the dismal failure of their attempted coup in Munich, the so-called Beer Hall Putsch.
 Hitler was jailed, and the NSDAP – and the Stosstrupp with it – were disbanded on the orders of the government.
 By 1925 however Hitler had been released, and the NSDAP was quickly revived as a political force; the erstwhile Stosstrupp was also renamed, to Schutzstaffel, or “protection squad” – abbreviated to SS.
 As opposed to the street gangs of the Sturmabteilung or SA – the original Stormtroopers and the party’s real “motivators” on the streets – the SS remained an élite group, and by 1929 it consisted of less than three hundred men.
-The leader of the unit by this time was the former chicken breeder Heinrich Himmler, who assumed the new rank of Reichsführer-SS.
+The leader of the unit by this time was the former agronomy student and chicken breeder Heinrich Himmler, who assumed the new rank of Reichsführer-SS.

 After 1929 the SS began to expand rapidly, and standards in personnel not surprisingly began to lower.
 This slide was arrested early in in 1933 after Hitler had been elected Chancellor of Germany, when a review was carried out on all existing members.
 The political changes also led Hitler to call for the creation of a dedicated guard formation from the ranks of the SS, and instructed one of his oldest colleagues, First World War veteran Josef “Sepp” Dietrich, to set the wheels in motion.
 Dietrich quickly set about selecting a group of men applying rigorous standards, and by the spring of 1933 had established the SS-Stabswache Berlin, consisting of 117 men.